-Sheet metal forming involves turning a flat metal sheet into the required part.
-The part shape is obtained by the deformation of the metal sheets through different types of processes.
-While it sounds like a simple process, it is quite an expensive one.
-However, some new Incremental Sheet Forming Technologies can help in reducing the cost while maintaining high quality.
+Sheet metal fabrication involves turning a flat metal sheet into the required part.
+The metal sheets pass through different processes to produce the final part/component.
+While it sounds like a simple process, it is quite expensive.
+However, new Incremental Sheet Forming Technologies help reduce costs while maintaining high quality.

-There are more and more industries that are adopting the on-demand manufacturing model in their supply chain.
-Here are some of the use cases of companies that are already using this manufacturing system:
+More and more industries are adopting the on-demand manufacturing model in their supply chain.
+Here are some of the use cases for this manufacturing system:

-The cost of parts in automobile industries is quite high.
-Therefore, manufacturers are now switching to an on-demand manufacturing system for their components to free up costs that are otherwise locked in maintaining inventory levels for the parts.
+The cost of parts in automobile manufacturing is high.
+Therefore, manufacturers are now switching to an on-demand manufacturing system for their components to free up costs currently spent on maintaining inventory levels.

-Textile industries generate an astonishing amount of waste since raw materials and finished products go out of fashion every now and then.
-Therefore, on-demand manufacturing is becoming a go-to model for the fashion industry.
+Textile companies generate an astonishing amount of waste since raw materials and finished products go out of fashion now and then.
+Therefore, on-demand manufacturing has become the go-to model for the fashion industry.

-E-commerce has been one of the major sectors that pushed the trends toward on-demand manufacturing.
-Big brands adopt this model since it allows them to fulfill consumer demand without maintaining a warehouse of every possible item.
+One of the major sectors that have pushed the trends toward on-demand manufacturing, big brands have adopted this manufacturing model since it allows them to fulfill consumer demand without maintaining a warehouse of every possible item in their product range.

-The robotics sector is still at an early stage and is completely driven by innovation.
+The robotics sector is still at an early stage and is innovation-driven.
 Therefore, manufacturers cannot create large quantities of parts as there are constant improvements and better technologies.
 On-demand manufacturing provides the best way to meet the needs of these innovation-based sectors.

-The products in the healthcare industry often require prompt order fulfillment and there are several instances where the traditional manufacturing setup won’t suffice.
-In these cases, on-demand manufacturing steps in to fill the required product inventory just in time.
+Many providers in the healthcare sector often require prompt order fulfillment, and there are several instances where the traditional manufacturing setup won’t suffice.
+In these cases, on-demand manufacturing can fill the required product inventory in time.

-The components for the aerospace industry are generally very niche and require manufacturing products in a limited number.
-On-demand manufacturing gives the best solution in this regard.
+Components for the aerospace industry are generally very niche and require manufacturing products in a limited number.
+On-demand manufacturing offers the best solution in such cases.

 On-Demand Manufacturing With 3ERP

 3ERP is the leading global provider of on-demand services.
-It has been the go-to manufacturing partner for numerous businesses based around the world due to the countless benefits it provides over other options.
+It has become the go-to manufacturing partner for numerous businesses around the world thanks to its countless benefits over other alternatives.

 Another advantage of 3ERP is that it is a scalable manufacturing solution.
-In case the manufacturing requirements for your product increase in the future, 3ERP also provides mass production options.
+If the manufacturing requirements for your product change in the future, 3ERP can also provide mass production options.